Canonical almost complex structures on ACH Einstein manifolds: Introduction

 Then, there is one functional that serves our purpose:

 Here, $N$ is the Nijenhuis tensor, and $\tau$ is the trace of $T$, where $T$ is the $(2,1)$-part of the exterior derivative of the fundamental 2-form $F(\mathord{\cdot},\mathord{\cdot})=g(J\mathord{\cdot},\mathord{\cdot})$ (see Section \ref{sec:Ehresmann-Libermann-connection} for our normalization).
-It should be noted that the integral diverges in general in our setting and \eqref{eq:Functional-for-almost-complex-structure} has to be taken as a formal expression.
-However, the associated Euler--Lagrange equation makes sense.
-In terms of the canonical Hermitian connection $\nabla$ on $(X,g,J)$ called the Ehresmann--Libermann connection, the Euler--Lagrange equation of $\mathcal{E}_g$ is
+It should be noted that the right-hand side of \eqref{eq:Functional-for-almost-complex-structure} diverges in general in our setting and it has to be taken as a formal expression.
+However, the associated Euler--Lagrange equation makes sense, and in terms of the canonical Hermitian connection $\nabla$ on $(X,g,J)$ called the Ehresmann--Libermann connection, the equation is given by

-where $i$, $j$, $k$, and $l$ are holomorphic indices, and Einstein's summation convention is observed.
-Obviously, $J$ is a critical point of $\mathcal{E}_g$ if $N=0$ and $\tau=0$ are satisfied, in which case $(g,J)$ is called \emph{semi-K\"ahler} by Gauduchon \cite{Gauduchon-84}.
-(Note, however, that it is unclear whether there exists an ACH almost Hermitian structure $(g,J)$ that is semi-K\"ahler Einstein and not K\"ahler.)
+where $i$, $j$, $k$, and $l$ are holomorphic indices and Einstein's summation convention is observed.
+It is obvious that $J$ is a critical point of $\mathcal{E}_g$ if $(g,J)$ is K\"ahler, or more generally, if $N=0$ and $\tau=0$ are satisfied, in which case $(g,J)$ is called \emph{semi-K\"ahler} by Gauduchon \cite{Gauduchon-84}.